Transportation Expansion Project: History

-T-REX's initial footsteps can be traced back to a 1992 traffic congestion study commissioned by the Denver Regional Council of Governments (DRCOG).
-The study found that traffic volume along the corridor had exceeded its maximum capacity of 180,000 vehicles per day and, within a few years, the freeway would be near gridlock most of the day.
+A 1992 traffic congestion study commissioned by the Denver Regional Council of Governments (DRCOG) found that traffic volume along the corridor had exceeded its maximum capacity of 180,000 vehicles per day and, within a few years from the time of the study, the freeway would be near gridlock most of the day.
 Adding to the gloomy forecast of gridlock, planners projected that 150,000 new jobs would be added in the downtown area and at the huge Denver Tech Center, which is 15 miles (24 kilometers) to the south, over the next 20 years.
-The study not only recommended widening the freeway by several lanes, but it also suggested incorporating some type of mass transit into any future improvements.
+The study recommended widening the freeway by several lanes, and suggested incorporating mass transit options into any future improvements.

-In April 1995, The Colorado Department of Transportation and RTD took the first step toward developing the partnership that ultimately became T-REX.
-The two agencies and DRCOG commissioned the Southeast Corridor Major Investment Study (MIS), which sought the best solutions to the I-25/I-225 congestion problem.
+In April 1995, The Colorado Department of Transportation and RTD started a partnership that became T-REX.
+The two agencies and DRCOG commissioned the Southeast Corridor Major Investment Study (MIS), which investigated solutions to the I-25/I-225 congestion problem.
 Arapahoe and Douglas counties along with the cities of Denver, Aurora, and Greenwood Village participated in the initial MIS.
-Two other Denver-area corridor studies were also undertaken.
+Two other Denver-area corridor studies were also initiated.

 The initial MIS was primarily transit-oriented in scope.
 The recommendations included light rail, highway improvements, pedestrian/bicycle facility improvements, enhanced Transportation Demand Management (TDM), Intelligent transportation system (ITS) measures.
-It also recommended safety improvements such as acceleration and deceleration lanes, wider shoulders.
+It also recommended safety improvements such as acceleration and deceleration lanes and wider shoulders.
 The initial MIS did not call for additional highway lanes.
-The Federal Highway Administration and CDOT were troubled by this omission, and leaders of all four agencies agreed that the MIS placed too much emphasis on transit.
+The Federal Highway Administration and CDOT did not agree with this omission, and leaders of all four agencies thought that the MIS placed too much emphasis on transit.
+Mobility was instead focused on, and the agencies focused on "highway and transit as coordinated pieces of a comprehensive strategy to maximize mobility in a project with limited available right of way", which led to the creation of T-REX.